Epsilon factors as algebraic characters on the smooth dual of $\mathrm{GL}_n$: Weil-Deligne representations

-We note that $\Psi(W_K)^m \simeq (\C^\times)^m$, a complex torus.
-To determine the structure of each orbit, we have to pay attention to the torsion numbers of $\rho_1, \ldots , \rho_m$ and to the action of $\GL_n(\C)$ by conjugation.
+modulo a product of symmetric groups.
+We will write $z_1, \ldots, z_m$ for coordinates on this quotient torus.
+To be precise, we are writing $z_j$ as a coset:

 In this way, the set $\WDRep_n(K)$ acquires (locally) the structure of complex algebraic variety.
-Each irreducible component in this variety is the quotient of a complex torus by a product of symmetric groups.
+Each connected component in $\WDRep_n(K)$ is the quotient of a complex torus by a product of symmetric groups.